ani7101/TripSimulator/README.md

 ### 6. Organizations

+## Simulation

+### Instance

+### Physics

+Randomized property values -

 ## API Clients

 1. IoT server instance

-API calls are made to the configured server instance to setup and start the trip simulations with the given number of instances
+API calls are made to the IoT server instance to create trip instances for the simulation.
+It is again used to create

 2. HERE Maps